Patches in Spark AR Studio allow you to add interaction, animation and logic to your effects. You can also use them to create materials.

 When you zoom out of your graph beyond a certain threshold the labels and features of your patches will no longer be visible.
 This improves Spark AR studio performance.

-If you want to see a version of your graph where details of all patches are visible regardless of zoom level:
+If you want to see a version of your graph where the details of all patches are visible regardless of zoom level: